-We will supplement the textbook with readings collected from the popular press (newspapers, magazines, etc.).
-Our approach to these readings will be more casual than our treatment of the text.
-We will use the readings to reinforce the relevance of the (sometimes abstract) models we will encounter in class and in the text.
+We will supplement the textbook with readings and other materials (podcasts, videos).
+Our approach to these materials will be more casual than our treatment of the text.
+We will use them to reinforce the relevance of the (sometimes abstract) models we will encounter in class and in the text.